Bahmni/bahmni-apps-frontend/docs/expandable-data-table-guide.md

 ### Empty State

 When the `rows` prop is an empty array, the component renders an empty state message.
+The empty state is wrapped in an Accordion component for consistent styling.

 ```tsx
 <ExpandableDataTable